 - Located within 30 minutes of two major college research institutions: Stanford University and University of California at Berkeley

 - Within one hour of the Lawrence Livermore Federal Laboratory

 Many of California's largest and fastest-growing companies are located in Newark for good reasons!
 We encourage you to examine closely how well Newark works for businesses.
 After careful examination, we think you'll want to join us here.
 Your first step should be to contact our ombudsman for new businesses, Terrence Grindall.
 Terrence is the City's Assistant City Manager and can get you the answers to your development questions.
 Give Terrence at call at 510-578-4208 or e-mail at Terrence.Grindall@newark.org.

 Whether your project requires a Conditional Use Permit, Architectural and Site Plan Review, Joint Staff Committee Review or a Special Civic Review, it will be handled quickly and efficiently.
 If you'd like, you can view a typical project timeline for each of these reviews.
 If you're not certain what type of review your project will require, contact Terrence Grindall, Assistant City Manager, at 510-578-4208 or via e-mail at Terrence.Grindall@newark.org.

 - Mean Household Income

 Development Impact Fees

 The City of Newark has four development impact fees: Public Safety, Community Facilities, Transportation, and Housing.
-For information about the amounts of each fee and which fees are applicable to your project, please call Roxanne Muller at 510-578-4330.
+For current Impact Fees click here.